Introduction

 7. Test Your Configuration

-The output indicates any misconfigurations, which you can fix with changes to the config file.
+The output will display any misconfigurations, which you can fix by updating the config file

 8. Enable the Service